Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Discussion

 \subsubsection{Hybrid Model}

 A model may benefit from combining the basic model's and HI's results in a post-process fashion.
-For example, the simplest implementation would be making weighted summation of the two prediction sequences.
+For example, the simplest implementation would be making weighted summation of the two prediction sequences as the proposed MLP + HI does.